Spasman/rcon_example/README.md

 ctf_returned (19):
 Triggers when a flag is returned to home base.
 "ReturnPlayerID": The player ID of the flag returner, if available.
+"ReturnProfile": Holds a JSON string with 2 keys, 'ProfileID' for the returning player profile ID and 'Store' for the returning player store platform ID, if available.
 "ReturnType": Returns a value that determines how the flag was returned.
 0 = Voided out of map, 1 = Returned by player, 2 = fell in lava, 3 = Timed out
 "FlagX": Returns the X coordinate of the flag before it went back to home base.
 "FlagY": Returns the Y coordinate of the flag before it went back to home base.